Patch to allow you to see what settings exist "on" a target variable.

 addquery.patch - Patch to add :Q variable modifier.
 (1.74 KB)

-RE: Patch to allow you to see what settings exist "on" a target variable. - Added by Joshua Jensen almost 4 years ago
+RE: Patch to allow you to see what settings exist "on" a target variable. - Added by Joshua Jensen over 4 years ago

 I'm not against better debugging facilities, but wouldn't this be better as a built-in called, say,